 It’s not enough to just get a new pot.
-You also need to understand how to use the pots and what repotting a plant might entail.
-Let’s have a look at a few concepts:
+You also need to understand how to use the pots and what repotting an African violet will require.
+Let’s have a look at a few concepts.

 This is when you move your African Violet from a smaller pot to a bigger pot.
 Many experts recommend that you repot your plant with fresh soil, twice a year or even more at times.
 When is the right time to pot up?
 This is when your plant has outgrown its pot.